Introduction to Operational Amplifiers

 Op-amps are normally not used in an open-loop configuration except when being used as comparators and/or oscillators due to their extremely high open-loop gain.
 When used as a comparator, an op-amp compares two voltages or currents and switches its outputs to indicate which is larger.

-A standard op-amp used as a comparator is shown below.
+A standard op-amp used as a comparator is shown in Figure 1.

 Vout = VDD when V1 > V2